hgroman/scrapersky-backend/Docs/Docs_6_Architecture_and_Status/WORKFLOW_STANDARDIZATION_Q&A FU10 - Configuration and Environment Variables.md

 ---

 **Regarding Answer Q10.2 (Workflow-Specific Config in `main.py` / `app_setup.py`):**
-The answer states: "Workflow-specific setup (like Sentry tags or specialized logging) is typically done in `main.py` or a dedicated `app_setup.py`... the current `main.py` has examples."
+The answer states: "Workflow-specific setup (like Sentry tags or specialized logging) is typically done in `main.py` (Layer 3: Routers) or a dedicated `app_setup.py`... the current `main.py` (Layer 3: Routers) has examples."

 - **Follow-up Question 10.2.1 (Centralized vs. Decentralized Setup):**
-  - Is there a preferred location between `main.py` and a potential `src/core/app_setup.py` for workflow-specific initializations that need to happen at application startup (beyond just router inclusion)?
+  - Is there a preferred location between `main.py` (Layer 3: Routers) and a potential `src/core/app_setup.py` (conceptually Layer 3 if for app setup) for workflow-specific initializations that need to happen at application startup (beyond just router inclusion)?
-  - For a new workflow, if it requires, for example, setting a unique Sentry tag based on `workflow_name`, or initializing a specific client/resource it uses, what's the precise recommended way to integrate this into the app's startup sequence?
+  - For a new workflow, if it requires, for example, setting a unique Sentry tag based on `workflow_name`, or initializing a specific client/resource it uses, what's the precise recommended way to integrate this into the app's (Layer 3: Routers) startup sequence?
-  - Can you cite an example from `main.py` where a _workflow-specific_ (not general like DB, Sentry globally) setup is performed?
+  - Can you cite an example from `main.py` (Layer 3: Routers) where a _workflow-specific_ (not general like DB, Sentry globally) setup is performed?

 **ANSWER:**